-The module provides intensive practice in Advanced level reading, oral presentations, writing, and listening.
+The module provides intensive practice in advanced level reading, oral presentations, writing and listening.
 Academic and study skills are embedded in the module.
-This module aims to enhance students' English and analytical skills as a prerequisite for academic and professional success.
+This module aims

 Human Rights

 This module deals with the basic principles of human rights in terms of the definition of human rights and its scope and source, focusing on the provisions of the international law of human rights, which include the following international documents: